 Table of Contents

-Workflow_ARSession is a lightweight AR session management example designed to demonstrate how to build a complete AR application flow with minimal dependencies.
-This example supports both AR Foundation-compatible mode and simple mode, allowing you to flexibly choose based on project requirements.
+Workflow_ARSession is a lightweight AR session management example demonstrating how to build a complete AR application flow with minimal dependencies.
+It supports both AR Foundation-compatible mode and simple mode, allowing flexible selection based on project requirements.

 Scene selection (choose one)

 In the Unity editor, the Workflow_ARSession scene contains two mutually exclusive configuration root objects.
-Please enable only one group (ensure the other group is inactive):
+Activate only one group (ensure the other is inactive):

-ARFoundationCompatibleSceneSetup Projects already using or planning to integrate AR Foundation Requires completion of AR Foundation configuration
+ARFoundationCompatibleSceneSetup Projects using or planning to integrate AR Foundation Requires AR Foundation configuration

-SimpleSceneSetup Does not rely on AR Foundation, directly uses EasyAR native capabilities No additional dependencies, suitable for lightweight AR applications
+SimpleSceneSetup No AR Foundation dependency, directly uses EasyAR native capabilities No additional dependencies, suitable for lightweight AR applications

 Build and run

-1. Add Workflow_ARSession to the menu bar File > Build Settings or Build Profiles > Scene List.
+1. Add Workflow_ARSession to File > Build Settings or Build Profiles > Scene List in the menu bar.

 3. Build to a real device and run.

-After the app launches, it will automatically initialize the camera and wait for target recognition.
+After launching, the application will automatically initialize the camera and wait for target recognition.

-This example demonstrates image tracking by default, but its architecture can be easily extended to other modes such as object tracking and cloud recognition.
+This example demonstrates image tracking by default, but its architecture can easily extend to object tracking, cloud recognition, and other modes.

 Default target: namecard.jpg